zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 She is the ideal person to be our scriptwriter.
 I r efer, of course, to the wonderful Dr. Lucy Tse.

 From Los Angeles, California, I'm Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to us again, right here on ESL Podc ast.

 English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
 Copyright 2013 by the  Center or Educational Development.